hello01ram/flask-eventsys/README.md

  The application uses APIs to do most of it's functionalities asynchronously.

  There are many ways to go about doing the application.
 I used the callback way of doing the HTTP requests (I think a better way would be using promises).

+ #### to run the application, click on the 'Rnn and Debug' then start debugging

  The tools I used to build the application: